-Article No. Article Requirement Assessment Compliance Category BP-PLAN-00001, Bruce Power Nuclear Emergency Plan states: "1.0 Scope This Nuclear Emergency Response Plan (NERP) applies to all facilities within the Bruce Power Site However, the infrastructures that are defined within this plan can be used to support the planning and response to all emergencies at the Bruce Power site."
+Article No. Clause Requirement Assessment Compliance Category in a culture that not only supports but challenges all of us to greater heights, we will be ready to respond to any emergency and we will have the continued confidence and trust of our communities and partners.
+BP-PLAN-00001, Bruce Power Nuclear Emergency Plan states: "1.0 Scope This Nuclear Emergency Response Plan (NERP) applies to all facilities within the Bruce Power Site However, the infrastructures that are defined within this plan can be used to support the planning and response to all emergencies at the Bruce Power site."
 Section 4.0 Plan Description states the following: The NERP takes into account response means and methods to support an all hazards response approach to emergencies, including a nuclear emergency.
 While operations and maintenance programs and procedures address Prevention and aspects of Mitigation, the focus of the Nuclear Emergency Response Plan addresses Preparedness, Response and Mitigation requirements.

-"4.1.2 Implementation Implementation of the NERP is conducted through a set of approved Emergency Response Procedures (ERPs) which detail response actions, facilities and equipment to support the response, staff trained and qualified to execute the emergency response procedures, education of Public and arrangements with external agencies to provide support as required."
+Article No. Clause Requirement Assessment Compliance Category "4.1.2 Implementation Implementation of the NERP is conducted through a set of approved Emergency Response Procedures (ERPs) which detail response actions, facilities and equipment to support the response, staff trained and qualified to execute the emergency response procedures, education of Public and arrangements with external agencies to provide support as required."
 "4.1.3.5 Emergency Management Administrative Requirements Emergency Management Department requires controls of any change to the program.
 This provides process to manage and control changes to the NERP and its implementing documents, facilities, and equipment.
 The impact of the proposed change on facilities, equipment, plans, procedures, staffing, other disciplines or departments, etc., is identified.
 Proposed changes are subjected to a decrease in effectiveness review prior to making a change.
 Need for modifying the proposed change, management approval, involvement of Regulatory Affairs, and Canadian Nuclear Safety Commission (CNSC) review is identified prior to making the proposed change.
-Changes to the NERP and its implementing procedures are coordinated and controlled by Emergency Management Department Requirements.
+Changes to the NERP and its implementing procedures are coordinated and controlled by Emergency Management Department.
+Department Manager, Emergency Management is the contact point for all changes to the NERP and impacted implementing procedures.
+For the details, see SEC-EPP-00006, Emergency Management